elibroftw/blog.elijahlopez.ca/content/posts/instruction-manual-for-life.md

 ## 13th year of life

 I think this is when you start doing your life guarding course.
 Only do life guarding course if you are born before July.
-The programs disciminate based on age rather than birth year, so you'd end up as a life guard for only half the required time!
+The programs discriminate based on age rather than birth year, so you'd end up as a life guard for only half the required time!

 However, you can volunteer at the community centre for swimming programs without any courses.